Mo-Rasul/Projects/README.md

-🌟 **About Me**:
+ **About Me**: This is a collection of a few of my past projects.
-- 🌱 Currently learning:  Machine Learning, AI implementation, UI/Interactive Focused Python Projects .
+-  Currently learning:  Machine Learning, AI implementation, UI/Interactive Focused Python Projects .
-- 🔭 Working on: QWEZY (AI-powered data dictionary SaaS).
+-  Working on: QWEZY (AI-powered data dictionary SaaS).

 📫 **Contact Me**:
 - Mo_Rasul@outlook.com